ishansgithub/LockBox/README.md

 - **Modern UI**: Built with ShadCN UI components for a polished, professional look
 - **Toast Notifications**: User-friendly feedback for all actions
 - **Loading States**: Visual feedback during data operations
+- **Copy to Clipboard**: One-click copy for passwords and usernames in bank details view

 ## 🛠️ Tech Stack